 In its round-up of the appeal points, staff told council most appeared to be “without merit.”

-Mayor Jesse Arreguín asked developer Mill Creek Residential to commit to an early payment of $2 million dollars into the city’s Housing Trust Fund for affordable housing.
-The project is set to bring $10.1 million dollars into that fund because it is not including below-market-rate units on site.
-The payment would generally be due in three or four years when the project is ready to open.
-But Mill Creek agreed to pay it in 12-18 months, when it gets its building permit.
+Mayor Jesse Arreguín asked developer Mill Creek Residential to commit to an early payment of $2 million into the city’s Housing Trust Fund for affordable housing.
+The project is set to bring $10.1 million into that fund rather than build on-site below-market-rate units.
+The full payment would generally be due in three or four years when the project is ready to open.
+But Mill Creek agreed to pay part of the fee in 12-18 months, when it gets its building permit.

 Arreguín said the early payment will be a significant benefit, letting the city move ahead faster to build affordable housing to address the housing crisis.